 Saltspring Island accessed by ferry from Swartz bay is also an excellent day trip.
 If you are in Vancouver it is possible to take a day trip to the Gulf Islands on a tour –

 Take a day trip by seaplane and kayak and discover the island world of the Canadian Pacific Coast.
-A fascinating world of animal life and a lovely picnic await you on deserted beaches.
+A fascinating world of animal life and a lovely picnic awaits you on deserted beaches.

 What tours can I take around Vancouver Island?